pwilmart/quantitative_proteomics_data_cleaning/README.md

 # quantitative_proteomics_data_cleaning

-A discussion of basic data cleaning concepts for quantitative proteomics data.
+A discussion of basic data cleaning concepts for quantitative proteomics data and some useful notebook quality control (QC) metrics.

 ---